shanecelis/bevy_mod_plotters/README.md

 # TODO

-Consider adding a backend specifically for the BGRA8 formats that will not overwrite the alpha channel.
+Consider adding a plotters backend specifically for the BGRA8 formats that will not overwrite the alpha channel.

 # Compatibility